Tiny-Earth/DemoSite/site/src/structure.md

 ### Show Me the Data!

-Freeman and colleagues measured failure rates in introductory biology across varying degrees of course structure.
-One instructor taught the course in six iterations using a low-structure, moderate-structure, or high-structure course design (2011).
-The difference between the proportion of students predicted to fail and the actual proportion failing decreased with increasing structure.
+Freeman and colleagues measured failure rates in introductory biology across varying degrees of course structure, in six iterations using a low-structure, moderate-structure, or high-structure course design [freeman_active_2014](@cite).
+The difference between the proportion of students predicted to fail and the actual proportion failing decreased with increasing structure [freeman_active_2014](@cite).

 ![The change in the proportion of students failing decreases as course structure increases (n=2267, ∗p=0.06, ∗∗p=0.0004)](assets/increasing_structure_graphs.png)